dansmyers/dansmyers.github.io-archived/research.md

 ## Publications and Selected Presentations
 Undergraduate student co-authors at Rollins College are <u>underlined</u>.

+D.S.
+Myers and <u>N. Chatlani</u>.
+"Implementing an Adaptive Tutorial System for Coding Literacy Education".
+To appear in *Journal of Computing Sciences in Colleges*, 2017.

 "Length Distributions and Dynamic Buffer Sizing in Multi-Server Queueing Systems".
 Southeast Decision Sciences 2017.
 Charleston, SC, 2/2017.

 "Using Machine Learning to Understand Storage Performance".
 Invited research seminar.
 Florida Southern College.
 2/2017.

+"Designing an Automated Course Scheduling System".
+Rollins College Faculty Day of Scholarship.
+Winter Park, FL, 1/2017.

 <u>S.R.
 Shrestha</u>, D.S.
 Myers, and R.A.
 Lewin.
 “Optimizing Strategies for Monopoly: the MEGA Edition Using Genetic Algorithms and Simulations”. *Academy of Economics and Finance Journal*, vol. 7 (2016).